cmauget/timeslicer/README.md

 _Note : the files have to be in alphabetical order relatively to the time they were taken in order to produce coherent results_

-and then lauch the web app using :
+and then lauch the web app using (on ubuntu) :

     make run

+and on windows :

+    streamlit run streamlit_timeslicer/app.py

 A new window will open in your browser, if not use the "localhost" link given in the terminal.
 In order to create a video check the video output box and complte the informations.